praeducer/HTML-tag-scorcher/README.md

 ####/vendor

-if you didn't write it put it in here and are using it put it in here.
+* If you didn't write it put it in here and are using it put it in here.

 Instructions
 ------------